Fireworks in New Zealand: Events

 Fireworks in New Zealand are set off annually on Guy Fawkes Night, on 5 November.
 The tradition, which originated in England, celebrates the failure of Guy Fawkes in 1605 O.S. to blow up the House of Lords as part of the Gunpowder Plot which also intended to assassinate King James VI of Scotland and I of England.
-Many New Zealanders however are unaware about the origins of the event and simply see it as a time to set off fireworks.
+Many New Zealanders however are unaware of the origins of the event and simply see it as a time to set off fireworks.
 This tradition was brought to New Zealand by British settlers in the 19th century, and so was setting off fireworks on the New Year.
 Fireworks are also used for Matariki, the Māori new year festival.
-In 1903 for the now-forgotten Empire Day, the scientist Alexander William Bickerton created a firework display at Lancaster Park.
+In 1903 for Empire Day, the scientist Alexander William Bickerton created a firework display at Lancaster Park.

 Chinese immigrants brought fireworks to the country in the 19th century and set them off for Chinese New Year.
 Fireworks are also used by some Indians for Diwali, a Hindu festival of lights.
-The use of fireworks for more international events like these been growing as New Zealand has become more multicultural.
+The use of fireworks for more international events like these has been growing as New Zealand has become more multicultural.